mrichins/mrichins.github.io/_posts/2017-01-20-setting-up-functional-test-best-practices.markdown

 Now that we have the various objects and libraries that we need to make Selenium Webdriver actually test something.
 This means its time to actually write our first test.
 Instead of doing something substantial, lets just write our first test to make sure that we can navigate to a website and make sure we're at the right place by asserting on the current URL.

 In this case I've chosen to test Google's search functionality, but lets just make sure we can actually hit the page anyway.
-Ive made a new Java class at /src/test/java and for the time being I'm just going to dump all of my classes here since theres no need to organize my files.
+Ive made a new Java class at /src/test/java.

 MyFirstTest: